Italian minister delays goal of repaying commercial debts

 In June, the European Commission opened a formal infringement procedure against Italy because of its failure to comply with the Late Payments Directive, which orders governments to reduce payment delays to no more than 60 days.

-Padoan also confirmed reports that Italy might delay the privatization of 40 percent of post office operator Poste Italiane, which was planned by the end of this year.
+Padoan also confirmed reports that Italy might delay the privatisation of 40 percent of post office operator Poste Italiane, which was planned by the end of this year.

-But he said the government was considering accelerating the sale of stakes in energy companies Eni and Enel in order to keep the revenues from its privatization plans on track.
-Italy is aiming to raise 8-10 billion euros from privatizations over the next two years to help cut its public debt.
+But he said the government was considering accelerating the sale of stakes in energy companies Eni (ENI.MI) and Enel (ENEI.MI) in order to keep the revenues from its privatisation plans on track.
+Italy is aiming to raise 8-10 billion euros from privatisations over the next two years to help cut its public debt.

 In other remarks, Padoan ruled out that Italy would have to adopt additional budget correction measures for this year, even though most projections for economic growth are well below the government's official 0.8 percent forecast.